VIEW PRESTIGE APPROACH

 Absolutely!
 Your home should reflect your taste and lifestyle.
 Our Custom Home Consultants can help customize a design to match your vision and budget.

-From the date of issue to the date of delivery, expect 10-12 weeks, on average.
+From the date of issue to the date of delivery the timeline will depend on current demand and can vary.
+The best option is to give us a call to find out what the wait time is at the moment.
 Once delivered, the site finish will depend on the size of the home and complexity of site work requested.
 Your authorized independent retailer will be able to estimate the time required for site work and will schedule the all-exciting day of closing.

 In general, the price includes the house, delivery, set-up, site finish, and HST.
 Each product in your home will be itemized in your quote with an all-inclusive factory pricing.
 For example, the cost of a tub will include the actual tub, fittings, controls, plumbing labour, and even a shower curtain rod.